zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/prerequisites/prerequisites.md

 ### Assumptions

 * The following workshop requires an Oracle Public Cloud Account that will either be supplied by your instructor or can be obtained through **Getting Started** steps.
-* A Cloud tenancy where you have the resources available to provision what mentioned in Architecture Overview.
+* A Cloud tenancy where you have the resources available to provision what is listed in the Architecture Overview.
 * Oracle Cloud Infrastructure supports the following browsers and versions: Google Chrome 69 or later, Safari 12.1 or later, Firefox 62 or later.
 * Your cloud account user must have the required IAM (Identity and Access Management) policy or admin user.
 * Successfully logged in to your cloud tenancy, if not please [login](https://www.oracle.com/cloud/sign-in.html) to your cloud account.

 ## **Step 1**: Login to Oracle Cloud Infrastructure

 1. Let's prepare our work directory.
-We will use Cloud Shell in the OCI web console, which is a simple and sophisticated cloud terminal for most of your need.
-It is located right top corner of the OCI web console
+We will use Cloud Shell, it is located at the top right corner of the OCI web console

 	![](/images/0.Prep_0.PNG)

 ## **Step 2**: Generate SSH keys

-1. Once cloud shell environment is ready, issue below commands, it will create a ssh key files and api signing keys:
+1. Once the cloud shell environment is ready, issue the below commands.
+This will create the ssh key files and the api signing keys:

 	```
 	ssh-keygen -t rsa -N "" -b 2048 -f ~/.ssh/oci